All on Four as a total arch solution

-Dental implants should also be an adequate length to handle these forces as well.
-Long, straight, and several implants are the standard, but what if the sinus cavity is in the location that the implant should be or not much bone exists above the nerve to the lower jaw?
+Dental implants should also be an adequate length and width to handle these forces as well.
+Long, straight, and multiple implants are the standard, but what if the sinus cavity is in the location that the implant should be or not much bone exists above the nerve to the lower jaw?

-Normally, a sinus lift procedure can be done (lateral or crestal), blocks of bone can be secured over the lower posterior jaw, or the nerve to the lower jaw can be re-positioned.
+Normally, a sinus lift procedure can be done (lateral or crestal; from the side or directly below), blocks of bone can be secured over the lower posterior jaw, or the nerve to the lower jaw can be re-positioned.
 These surgeries are very successful, but can be costly and time consuming.

 All on Four treatment avoids bone grafts